diegomrobledo679/open-interpreter-ts/README.md

 - When using the `ollama` provider an API key is not required.
 If none is supplied a dummy value is used so the client library can operate against a local Ollama instance.
+- When using the `g4f` provider an API key is not required as the library works without credentials.
 - `LLM_TEMPERATURE` – Sampling temperature for responses.
 - `LLM_MAX_TOKENS` – Maximum tokens to request from the model.
 - `AUTO_RUN` – Set to `true` or `false` to control automatic execution of code blocks.